oneapi-src/oneDNN/doc/primitives/matmul.md

    #DNNL_RUNTIME_DIM_VAL.
 It is user responsibility to make sure the dimensions
    for the tensors are valid.

-4. Currently multiple batch dimensions and broadcasting of batch dimensions of `src` and `weights` is only supported for CPU engine.
+4. Multiple batch dimensions and broadcasting of batch dimensions of `src` and `weights` are supported for both CPU and GPU engines.

    @sa Please check tutorials below to see #DNNL_RUNTIME_DIM_VAL support in use.